pdarleyjr/NextCloud-App/README.md

 ### Enabling Your App

 1. Access Nextcloud at port 8080
-2. Log in as admin
+2. Log in with the admin credentials from your secrets directory
 3. Go to Apps → Disabled apps
 4. Find your app and click "Enable"